OSInside/kiwi/doc/source/building/build_docker_container.rst

 The value of the **derived_from** attribute is the URI of the image;
-currently KIWI only supports references to local files (it expects a xz compressed tarball image) and any other URI type that is supported by the skopeo tool (e.g. DockerHub URIs as ``derived_from="docker://opensuse:leap"``).
+currently KIWI only supports references to local files (it expects a xz compressed tarball image) and any other URI type that is supported by the skopeo tool (for example DockerHub URIs as ``derived_from="docker://opensuse:leap"``).
 The following example type specification shows how to specify a base image setup: